Our Asbestos Awareness Training Courses

-Our Asbestos Awareness online course is RoSPA approved and meets the legal requirements for employee online asbestos training.
+Our Asbestos Awareness online course meets the legal requirements for employee online asbestos training.
 Throughout the course, learners are guided through what asbestos is and why it is so dangerous; where it might be found; what the legal requirements are to manage asbestos if it is found; and what to do if asbestos materials are disturbed or damaged.

 Our online asbestos training also includes information about different types of surveys, registers, and management plans, so that learners understand the measures that are in place now for identifying and assessing asbestos wherever and whenever it is suspected to be present.